ManuYK/Excel-Sales-Analytics-CodeB/README.md

    **5.** Assessing the performance of top-selling and bottom-selling products quantity-wise and areas for product improvement or expansion [Top 5 and Bottom 5 Products AtliQ Hardwares]https://github.com/ManuYK/Excel-Sales-Analytics-CodeB/blob/main/Top%205%20and%20Bottom%205%20Products%20AtliQ%20Hardwares.pdf

-   **6.** Identifying and analysing the top 5 countries with the highest Net sales  [Top 5 countries AtliQ Hardwares]
+   **6.** Identifying and analyzing the top 5 countries with the highest Net sales  [Top 5 countries AtliQ Hardwares]https://github.com/ManuYK/Excel-Sales-Analytics-CodeB/blob/main/Top%205%20countries%20AtliQ%20Hardwares.pdf

+  **7.** Determining the level of acceptance and reception of the new product launched in 2021 within the target market  [New Products 2021 AtliQ Hardwares]

 - **Purp:** Empower businesses to monitor and evaluate their sales activities and performance.